neoclide/coc.nvim/Readme.md

 ## Completion sources

-Completion for words of buffers and file path are supported by default.
+Completion from words of buffers and file paths are supported by default.

 For other completion sources, check out: